appium/appium-inspector/docs/session-inspector/header.md

 This button allows to disable or re-enable refreshing the application XML source, when executing actions that normally trigger a refresh (these are listed in the [Source tab page](./source.md#refreshing-the-source)).
-Once automatic refresh is disabled, the only way to refresh the source is by using the [Refresh button](#refresh-source-screenshot).
+While automatic refresh is disabled, the only way to refresh the source is by using the [Refresh button](#refresh-source-screenshot).

-Disabling automatic refresh can be useful while interacting with the device through the screenshot, in situations when the application source is not important.
+Disabling automatic refresh can be useful while interacting with the device through the [screenshot](./screenshot.md), in situations when the application source is not important.
 If the XML source is complex and takes some time to retrieve, disabling its retrieval allows for more seamless device interaction.